Workplace harassment: Sexual harassment

+Workplace violence

 Another form of physical harassment at work is workplace violence.
 Workplace violence is defined as physical threats and assaults targeted at employees.
 There are two main perpetrators for workplace violence: criminals who approached as clients, and co-workers.
 The criminals assert violence through the forms of robberies and homicides, and the rate of homicides in the workplace has risen significantly over the past 20 years.
 According to the National Institute for Occupational Safety and Health (NIOSH), 9,937 workplace homicides happened in the time period of 1980 to 1992, which averages out to about 800 homicides per year.
 "In 1989, homicide was the third leading cause of death in the workplace for all employees.
 By 1993, homicide had become the second-leading cause of death on-the-job for all employees and had become the leading cause of death for women."
 Most of these homicides are by criminals, as the Bureau of Labor Statistics found that only 59 of the 1,063 were co-worker-related homicides, and the rest were made by criminals.

 The workplace violence perpetrated by co-workers tends to be less obvious.
 The Northwestern National Life (1993) study showed 15 percent of respondents experienced physical attack at work, and 14 percent of respondents reported being physically attacked in the past 12 months.
 The acts of violence in workplace consist of pushing or shoving, fistfights, and rape.
 The SHRM study that interviewed 1,016 human resource professionals, "22% reported incidents of pushing or shoving, 13% reported fist fights, and 1% reported rape or sexual assault."
 Much of the physical violence on workers is preceded by physiological aggression, hinting that emotional harassment may be the cause for workplace violence.